Rats in Drains in Dublin: Signs, Causes and What to Do

 Brown rats are well suited to drains and sewer systems.
 They are strong swimmers, good diggers and practical little opportunists.
 Drains provide shelter, moisture, hidden travel routes and, unfortunately, access to food sources if waste is available.

-In Dublin, drainage-related rat activity can be more likely in:
+In Dublin, drainage-related rat problems may be encountered in:

 • older terraced houses with ageing pipework